esx-framework/esx-documentation/legacy/Server/xplayer/setinventoryitem.md

 | item     | string    | No       | -             | Item name, valid items can be found in database table `items` |
 | count    | number    | No       | -             | New item count                                                |

-!!! warning
+## NOTE
-      This function will not check if the player weight limit exceeds.
-Recommended to use in comibation with [xPlayer.canCarryItem(item, count)](./cancarryitem.md)
+ >This function will not check if the player weight limit exceeds.
+Recommended to use in comibation with [canCarryItem(item, count)](./cancarryitem.md)